Arrghus8/ClownCar/README.md

 ## Adding gameIDs

 Edit the .ino file to include your gameID addresses and gameID to SVS profile matches.
+Chances are if this isn't done correctly, it won't compile... which is a good way to know. :)
 ```
 Console consoles[] = {{"http://ps1digital.local/gameid",0,0,0}, // you can add more, but stay in this format
                       {"http://n64digital.local/gameid",0,0,0}